rfbu/playwright-bdd/README.md

 const { Given, When, Then } = require('@cucumber/cucumber');

 note the 'require' and not 'import' -> WIP why this is so

+"type":"module" is not required in either cucumber.json or package.json -> WIP why this is so